 The 2019 Active Transportation Capital Program was approved by Council on March 25, 2019.

-By the end of 2016, implementation of over 28 kilometres of new cycling and pedestrian paths will have started for a number of different uses.
+By the end of 2019, the initiation of 11.9 kilometres of new cycling and pedestrian paths will have started for a number of different uses.

 Town staff will be updating the Cycle, Walk Oakville web-based and hard copy maps, and participating in the Active and Sustainable School Transportation program.